 - The dirty martini uses olive brine.
 Because the dirty martini contains olive juice, it needs to be lightly shaken in order to mix the brine with the alcohol.
 To do this, stir it in the shaker with ice for about a minute, and then cover and shake it with the ice for 10 seconds.

 - One of the botanicals sometimes used to infuse gin is tea, so the Earl Gray martini combines tea with the botanicals of a nice, dry gin.

-- The Gibson is not technically a martini because the garnish is different.
+- The Gibson is a martini with a different garnish.
 To make a Gibson, make a classic martini and garnish it with a cocktail onion instead of an olive.

 - A cucumber martini can be made with gin, because the flavor of the gin and the flavor of the cucumber complement one another.